InesDennehy/isar-dashboard/README.md

 If you have docker, simply run the command `docker-compose up` on the root folder.

-If not, run the assignments individually entering either folder and running `npm start`.
+If not, first install dependencies on each folder by running `npm install`, and then run the assignments individually entering either folder and running `npm start`.

 ## Assignment C